chkware/chkware.github.io/docs/references/console-command.md

   --help                Show this message and exit.
 ```

-This sub command runs a file written in [http specification file](http-reference) format.
+This sub command runs a file written in [HTTP specification file](http-spec) format.

 #### Options